Enrollment Management | University Admissions

 Application for the Doctor of Health Administration - Information Systems and Leadership

-The “Information Systems and Leadership” track of the DHA program focuses on the development of Information systems/ technology leaders in health policy, strategic management and healthcare information technology.
-Students will be practicing healthcare information specialists who currently hold or who are seeking leadership positions to influence health care practice.
+The “Information Systems and Leadership” track of the DHA program focuses on the development of Information systems/ technology leaders in health policy, strategic management, and healthcare information technology.
+Students will be practicing healthcare information specialists who currently hold or who are seeking leadership positions to influence healthcare practice.
 The central theme of the curriculum will be the development of information systems building on the domains of leadership, change management, policy, and advocacy.
+The first two years consists of formal coursework with on-campus sessions.
+The third year is dedicated to individual, supervised doctoral project research.
 Graduates of the DHA-Information Systems and Leadership program will be prepared to assume leadership roles in academe and practice.
 They will work as faculty members in health related educational programs, as health system leaders facilitating systems change, and as policy advisors and advocates.

 State Authorization Information: